brad945/Bradley_BlueStampPortfolio/index.md

 **Replace the BlueStamp logo below with an image of yourself and your completed project.
 Follow the guide [here](https://tomcam.github.io/least-github-pages/adding-images-github-pages-site.html) if you need help.**

 ![Headstone Image](logo.svg)

 -->

+# Modification

+For my modifications, I added a buzzer and a heartrate sensor to my project.
+The buzzer acts similarly to the LED lights, as it buzzes whenever the lie detector detects a possible lie.

 # Final Milestone